jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 # Final Milestone

+For my final milestone, I added a camera to the front of my hexapod, programming it to broadcast live video online.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+I chose to use an Arducam OV2640 along with a Raspbery Pi Pico microcontroller in order to process the images captured by the camera.
+However, due to issues with the compatibility between the Raspberry Pi and the Arducam, I instead decided to switch to an Adafruit Feather v2 Microcontroller instead.

+## Programming default camera functionality
+After purchasing the Arducam, I found premade code on the arducam website.
+However, when testing the code, the camera was able to start but unable to capture images.
+The issue was caused by an incompatibility in the code, as it was written for an Arduino UNO microcontroller instead of the Feather v2 I was currently using.
+I changed a few of the pin mappings in the code to prevent the camera from sending signals to the wrong pin, and imported a library to allow the microcontroller use of functions it was missing.
+These changes fixed the issue, and I was able to take photos with the camera.

+## Adding wireless camera functionality
+Even though the camera could now take images, I was not satisfied with the current functionality.
+With the current code, the microcontroller had to be plugged into my computer constantly in order to transfer information.
+I wanted the robot to be able to record remotely, and while moving, so I started work on programming the robot to transmit the information wirelessly.
+I started by modifying the code to create a wifi connection to a specific IP using the Feather v2's built in wifi transceiver.
+I then programmed the feather v2 to continually check for a user on the wifi connection, and to send photos taken by the Arducam to the website if a connection was detected.
+This allowed the camera to stream video, but the video was inconsistent and would frequently crash.

+## Wiring the Arducam and Feather v2

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone